 I was ticked when I first heard Soundgarden sing the words "I'm looking California and feeling Minnesota" in the 1990s hit song "Outshined."

-In honor of the ongoing 'Summer Swing' series on the Golf Channel's Morning Drive, I've put together a "best of" story featuring Minnesota's finest public golf courses and resorts.
+I've put together this "best of" story featuring Minnesota's finest public golf courses and resorts.
 I reached out to a few golf industry friends on the ground -- including Minnesota-based golf writer Eric Hart -- for a few assists.
 You might not agree with my selections, but that's the point.
 With nearly 500 courses, there will be plenty of debates where nobody wins and everybody's right.

 Minnesota golf: Best public course

 Built on the site of an old sand and gravel mining operation, The Quarry at Giants Ridge in Biwabik is as rugged as it is beautiful.
 If it weren't so remote -- located three hours north of the Twin Cities near the Superior National Forest -- more golfers would be raving about it.